MonashSmartStructures/ospgrillage/_sources/rst/Module description.rst.txt

 In general, there are three steps to create a grillage model with *ospgrillage*:

 #.
-Creating elements of a grillage model i.e. grillage members.
+Creating the grillage members.
 #.
-Creating the grillage model instance (the nodes and mesh).
+Creating the grillage model object.
 #.
-Assigning the defined grillage members to the elements of grillage model instance.
+Assigning the defined grillage members to the elements of grillage model object.

 We will detail these steps by creating a grillage model of a bridge deck as shown in Figure 1.